Summer Adventures for Kids

-The Explorers Club is offered Monday through Thursdays in the summer for resort guests ages five to 12.
+The Explorers Club is offered Monday through Thursdays now through August 8, 2016 for resort guests ages five to 12.
 (Proof of age will be required.)
 Participation is $40 per child, per day excluding a 20% service charge and 7% tax.
 48 hours advanced notice required for reservations.

 Barnsley Resort Explorers Club themes and sample activities include:

 Grow What You Sow